 - 4.12 The PSR is responsible for monitoring the ongoing compliance of designated alternative switching schemes with the PARs requirements.
 As part of our monitoring process we will review compliance annually, and at any other time following receipts of complaints (see Chapter 5). - 4.13 The PSR has the power to cancel a designation certificate at any time if we find that the designated switching scheme no longer meets the PARs requirements.
-Under these circumstances, PSR will write to the operator of the service stating the reason(s) for the cancellation at least three months before the cancellation takes effect, unless the seriousness of the breach and non-compliance require the cancellation to have immediate effect.22 - 4.14 The operator has the right to appeal our decision to the Upper Tribunal (see Chapter 7). - 4.15 An operator may request that PSR cancels its designation certificate at any time.
+Under these circumstances, the PSR will write to the operator of the service stating the reason(s) for the cancellation at least three months before the cancellation takes effect.25 - 4.14 The operator has the right to appeal our decision to the Upper Tribunal (see Chapter 7). - 4.15 An operator may request that the PSR cancels its designation certificate at any time.